16.1- Professional Conduct

 All lectures and related course work are mandatory.
 Missing a lecture or a course work deadline is not acceptable unless the student advises the course Instructor in advance (if known in advance) and presents acceptable supporting documentation as may be required by the Course Instructor or the Associate Director (Undergraduate Nursing Programs) as soon as possible.

-If there is a significant impact on attendance or academic performance such that the student may wish to request an incomplete grade, the student must obtain and submit appropriate documentation at the time treatment, illness or event.
+If there is a significant impact on attendance or academic performance such that the student may wish to request an incomplete grade, the student must obtain and submit appropriate documentation at the time of treatment, illness or event.

-16.4- Compulsory Attendance In a Clinical Course
+16.5- Compulsory Attendance in a Clinical Course

 All clinical, seminar and learning lab experiences are compulsory.
 Absences prevent students from obtaining the required level of learning experiences needed to meet the objectives of the Program.
 Students are responsible for notifying their Instructor and their clinical area in advance if they are unable to attend.